hrs-cce/hrs-cce.github.io/README.md

-# theOH
+# The OH!
-The Opportunity Hub curated by the HRS Institute
+The Opportunity Hub curated by the Head-Royce CCE.
+Built by Isaac Teuscher (2016-2017).